SenghoungLim/SenghoungLim/README.md

 **Welcome to my Github!**

 Hello there, my name is Senghoung Lim.
-I am a junior Computer Science student at [UC Irvine](https://uci.edu/).
+I am a senior Computer Science student at [UC Irvine](https://uci.edu/).
 My career of interest is to become a Full Stack Developer.
 I love creating websites and applications with a touch of elegant and user-friendly interfaces.

 **Languages & Tools**
 - C++, Python, Kotlin, HTML, CSS, JavaScript